GDSL-UL/san/docs/06-multilevel_02.md

 In this model, the estimated standard deviation of the unexplained within-MSOA variation is 0.04974, and the estimated standard deviation of the MSOA intercepts is 0.05855.
 But, additionally, we also have estimates of standard deviation of the MSOA slopes (0.17154) and correlation between MSOA-level residuals for the intercept and slope (-0.73).
 While the former measures the extent of average deviation in the slopes across MSOAs, the latter indicates that the intercept and slope MSOA-level residuals are negatively associated; that is, MSOAs with large slopes have relatively smaller intercepts and *vice versa*.
 We will come back to this in Section [Interpreting Correlations Between Group-level Intercepts and Slopes].

-Similarly, the correlation of fixed effects indicates a negative relationship between the intercept and slope of the average regression model; that is, as the average model intercept tends to increase, the average strength of the relationship between unemployment rate and long-term illness decreasesand *vice versa*.
+Similarly, the correlation of fixed effects indicates a negative relationship between the intercept and slope of the average regression model; that is, as the average model intercept tends to increase, the average strength of the relationship between unemployment rate and long-term illness decreases and *vice versa*.

 We then explore the estimated average coefficients (*fixed effects*):